cdown/sshrc/README.md

     $ type ..
     .. is aliased to `cd ..'

 You can use this to set environment variables, define functions, and run post-login commands.
 It's that simple, and it won't impact other users on the server - even if they use sshrc too.
 This makes sshrc very useful if you share a server with multiple users and can't edit the server's ~/.bashrc without affecting them, or if you have several servers that you don't want to configure independently.
-For more advanced configuration, continue reading.

 <h2>Installation</h2>